brimocars/430-project-1/readme.txt

 // questions for travis:
-- do we have to use html forms for the client, or can I just use buttons and inputs
+- do we have to use html forms for the client, or can I just use buttons and inputs -- No, button is find
 - could my above and beyond work be data persistance? either with just using a file or with mongo

+// dataset endpoint plan
+GET all:
+  return information about all senators
+GET senator:
+  get information about each senator that matches the search term POST senator: modify information about a senator
+GET state:
+  get information about the senators for a state
+POST state:
+  update the senators for a state
+GET party:
+  get senators belonging to a specified party
+GET contact:
+  get just the contact information for the specified senator